TO HELP YOU SOLVE YOUR DOUBTS WE HAVE GROUPED THE Frequently asked questions

 • What can I expect in the rooms?

 Our open and spacious rooms offer lots of natural light and fresh air while providing safe but close contact with the forest environment.
 Our three-wall rooms allow you to connect with nature, but no worries nothing will enter into your room.
 The lodge and rooms are 3 meters away from the forest and 1 meter and half above the ground.
 Each room is also equipped with private bathrooms for your convenience.
 The use of mosquito netting on each bed is strongly recommended to ensure your comfort and safety.
 We try to be as eco-friendly as possible so we request that you only change towels when really needed.
-After 9:30 pm we kindly ask that you lower your voices to allow all guests to enjoy the sounds of the forest at night.
+At your room, we kindly ask that you lower your voice to allow all guests to enjoy the sounds of the forest.

 • What type of soap and shampoo do you recommend?